 - Supports offline functionality

-- Interface feels outdated
+- Interface feels a bit outdated

 - No option for a monthly subscription